-Academic courses in Stamps and T&D are designed to engage students in the history of art, design and performance.
+Academic courses in Stamps and SMTD are designed to engage students in the history of art, design and performance.

 Interarts Academic Courses

-Interarts Performance majors must take INTPERF 150: Live Art Survey.
-Interarts Performance majors must enroll in INTPERF 160: Interarts Forum each semester.
+Interarts Performance majors must take INTPERF 150: Live Art Survey, and must enroll in INTPERF 160: Interarts Forum each Fall semester.
 Students cannot engage in classes, extracurriculars, or other activities including but not limited to band, sports, theatre, glee club that conflict with participation in Forum or Survey.